top of page

 How long is each day’s ride?
 These are full but relaxed days in the saddle: it's definitely a riding holiday but it's not an Iron-Butt challenge.
 If you're on the road at nine, you should be at the next hotel by 5:30pm.
 That's allowing for lunch, coffee and photo stops along the way.
 Saddle-time rating: six out of 10.

 Why six days?
 This is the shortest practical turnaround between Santander ferries: sail from Plymouth to dock in Spain on a Monday afternoon; board the return ferry the following Saturday.
 So the tour does fit in with taking one week of work.
-However, if you can get an extra day or two off, the idea is that this is at least an eight-day tour – with two extra days' riding included with the Tour Pack version and the option of adding additional days at three of the other locations along the way.
+However, if you can get an extra day or two off, the idea is that this is at least an eight-day tour – but there are four additional days' riding included with the Tour Pack version (and that's before thinking about taking a rest day – probably in Santiago).
 It's the Picos tour that's as flexible as you are.

 How is it supplied?
-The tour is supplied as an eBook of daily notes backed up by GPX files of the routes.
-Garmin or BMW Navigator users should download the complete file; TomTom users (or riders using a GPX compatible phone app like Calimoto, Scenic or MyRouteApp Navigator) should download the individual files.
-However, I strongly recommend getting the tour pack which includes a marked-up map and tankbag notes.
+The tour is supplied as an eBook of daily notes backed up by individual GPX files for sat navs and fully featured phone sat nav app like MyRouteApp, Scenic, Rever, Riser Pro or even Calimoto.
+However, I strongly recommend getting the tour pack which – as well as including the extra daytrip routes – also includes marked-up maps and tankbag notes.

 Download the tour